bw2/ConfigArgParse/CONTRIBUTING.rst

 If you like the project and think you could help with making it better, there are many ways you can do it:

-- Create a new issue for new feature proposal or a bug
+- Create an issue to report a bug or suggest a new feature
-- Triage old issues that needs a refresh
+- Triage old issues that need a refresh
 - Implement existing issues
 - Help with improving the documentation
-- Spread a word about the project to your colleagues, friends, blogs or any other channels
+- Spread the word about the project to your colleagues, friends, blogs or any other channels
 - Any other things you could imagine

 Any contribution would be of great help and we'll highly appreciate it!